mui/mui-x/docs/data/tree-view/rich-tree-view/ordering/ordering.md

 <p class="description">Drag and drop your items to reorder them.</p>

 :::success
-To be able to reorder items, you first have to enable the `indentationAtItemLevel` experimental feature.
+To be able to reorder items, you first have to enable the `indentationAtItemLevel` experimental feature:
-When this flag is enabled, the indentation of nested items is applied by the item itself instead of its ancestors.
-This allows correctly placing the drag & drop overlay.

-You can enable it as follows:

 ```tsx
 <RichTreeViewPro